-- You have already sent us a tax return, non-lodgment advice, form or letter telling us that you do not need to lodge a tax return for all future years. - You are lodging an application for a refund of franking credits for 2011. - You are lodging an application for an education tax refund for 2011.

-- Your only income was from an allowance or payment listed at question 16 on page 15 or you received a pension, payment or an allowance listed at question 17 on page 16 and - your 'rebate income' was less than the relevant amount in reason 2 (if you are eligible for the senior Australians tax offset), or - your taxable income was less than the relevant amount in reason 3 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return), or - your 'rebate income' was less than the relevant amount in reason 4 or reason 5 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return).
+- You have already sent us a tax return, non-lodgment advice, form or letter telling us that you do not need to lodge a tax return for all future years. - You are lodging an application for a refund of franking credits for 2012. - Your only income was from an allowance or payment listed at question 16 on page 15 or you received a pension, payment or an allowance listed at question 17 on page 16 and - your 'rebate income' was less than or equal to the relevant amount in reason 2 (if you are eligible for the senior Australians tax offset), or - your taxable income was less than or equal to the relevant amount in reason 3 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return), or - your 'rebate income' was less than or equal to the relevant amount in reason 4 (the agencies that paid you have provided information for us to determine that you do not need to lodge a tax return).